 - Gin And Mint Tea Cocktail

-We can’t go past the martini when we’re talking about gin cocktails.
+We can’t go past the manly martini when we’re talking about gin cocktails.
 The drink has become particularly famous because of the James Bond books and films, even though Bond focuses on the vodka version.